scaleoutsean/awesome-solidfire/README.md

 #### Rancher

 - Rancher on NetApp HCI: just configure it with Trident CSI.
 See the official NetApp HCI solutions page for additional details.
-In late 2020 I created a personal micro-site with notes on this solution from a NetApp HCI and SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher), but I no longer maintain it because netApp HCI will end-of-sale soon, so maybe also check this newer SolidFire-focused micro-site [Kuberntes with SolidFire](https://solidfire-kubernetes.pages.dev/) instead.
+In late 2020 I created a personal micro-site with notes on this solution from a NetApp HCI and SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher), but I no longer maintain it because NetApp HCI is no longer sold, so maybe also check this newer SolidFire-focused micro-site [Kubernetes with SolidFire](https://solidfire-kubernetes.pages.dev/) instead.
 - Provision Rancher K8s to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/NetApp/ez-rancher/)

 #### Google Anthos